tomasferrarisenda/automate-all-the-things-insane-X/README.md

 # **INSANE EDITION**

 - Service mesh with Istio
-- Canary deployments with Istio
 - Ingress Gateway with Istio
+- Canary deployments with Flagger
 - Cert-Manager (Optional)

+## Also from HARDCORE EDITION
 - ArgoCD is self-managed
 - ArgoCD App of Apps pattern is implemented
 - Observability implementation: